How to enable Notability Auto-backup to Google Drive

 Ginger Labs and the D-E Computer Service department strongly recommends that everyone who uses Notability enables the Auto-Backup feature even if you already have the iCloud sync enabled.
 (Ginger Labs states that the iCloud sync is not intended as a backup.)
 Here is how to enable auto-backup to Google Drive:

-- If you are already signed in to Google Drive, you are finished.
-If not, you will be prompted to login.
-Use your d-e.org Google login - email@example.com on first screen (Google) and just username on second screen (My DE).
+If you are not already signed in to Google Drive, you will be prompted to login using your d-e.org Google login (email@example.com) and My DE password.

-With Auto-backup enabled, PDF copies of all your notes will be saved in your Google Drive account under a folder called Notability.
+With Auto-backup enabled this way, PDF copies of all your notes will be saved in your Google Drive account under a folder called Notability.
 In addition to not losing your notes if something really bad happens to your iPad, you can access a view-only copy of your notes from any Internet connected computer (or even a smart phone) by logging into drive.google.com.

 How to check your version of Notability

-- The version number is listed at the bottom of the information screen -- Version 5.33 in this example:
+The version number is listed at the top of the screen.

 What to do if Notability won't write or highlight using your finger

-This can happen if you have used an Apple Pencil with Notability.
-If you connect an Apple Pencil to Notability, it will only allow writing input with the Pencil until you disconnect it.
+This can happen if you have used a a Logi Crayon or Apple Pencil with Notability.
+If you connect a Crayon or Pencil to Notability, it will only allow writing input with the Crayone/Pencil until you disconnect it.

-To disconnect the Pencil: Tap and hold on either the highlighter or pencil tools in Notability, then click Disconnect Apple Pencil below the settings for line thickness/color.
+To disconnect the Crayon or Pencil: Tap and hold on either the highlighter or pencil tools in Notability, then click Disconnect Apple Pencil below the settings for line thickness/color.